 Certain of the Company's customer contracts allow for termination for convenience, with advanced notice, without substantive termination penalty.
-In these cases, the Company has concluded the contract term is equal to the remaining noncancellable period.
+In these cases, the Company has concluded the contract term is equal to the remaining noncancelable period.
 Such termination rights do not allow for refunds other than prepaid PCS or other services.
 These provisions do not affect when the Company commences revenue recognition.

-The Company has allocated transaction price of \$18,461 to unfulfilled performance obligations that are expected to be fulfilled within three years.
+As of September 30, 2018, the Company has allocated a total transaction price of \$18,020 to unfulfilled performance obligations that are expected to be fulfilled within three years.
 Excluded from this amount are contracts of less than one year and variable consideration that relates to the value of services provided.